 This place is home to the First Nation community of Nuxalk people in the Coast Range of British Columbia, and is a gateway to nirvana for skiers and boarders.

-Bella Coola Heli Sports has access to a blade-busting 2.64 million acres of prime Pacific powder -- light and dry in the mellower east, more stable for steep skiing in the west.
+Bella Coola Heli Sports, two time winner of the "Worlds Best Heli-Ski Operation" at the World Ski Awards, has access to a blade-busting 2.64 million acres of prime Pacific powder -- light and dry in the mellower east, more stable for steep skiing in the west.
 That's 325 times the size of Whistler-Blackcomb, 90 times the size of France's vast 3 Vallees and, heck, bigger than the Swiss Alps.

 4. British Columbia -- Revelstoke